wolberine/docs/markdown/reference/dash/api.md

   the charger to go into faulted shutdown from low voltage.
 A reasonable starting value is 20 minutes.
-* `percentage` (unsigned int) -- Start charging if the battery drops below this percentage, as returned from `Dash.batteryPercentage()`.
+* `percentage` (unsigned int) -- Start charging if the battery drops below this percentage, as returned from `Charger.batteryPercentage()`.
 Default value is 90.

 #### Charger.beginAutoMillivolts(minutes, millivolts)